Advanced search

 Proteinuria

 Proteinuria was reported in 32.9% of the patients in the fruquintinib arm and 15.1% in the placebo arm.
-Most of the events were Grade 1 or Grade 2; the incidence of Grade ≥ 3 proteinuria events were reported in 2.8% of patients treated with fruquintinib compared with 0.5% of patients in the placebo arm.
-Most events recovered or resolved following dose interruption or reduction.
+Most of the events in patients treated with fruquintinib were mild to moderate in severity; the incidence of Grade ≥ 3 proteinuria events were 2.8% in the fruquintinib arm and 0.5% in the placebo arm.
+Median time to onset in fruquintinibtreated patients was 28 days (range: 6 days to 1.3 years).
+The majority of the events recovered or resolved following dose interruption or reduction.
 In 1.8% of patients treated with fruquintinib, proteinuria led to permanent treatment discontinuation.

 Hypothyroidism